kappacommit/eleventy-base-blog/about/index.md

 **Note**: This blog is primarily focused on development, deployments, application lifecycle management, and just generally the technical side of Salesforce.

-I have created this blog is to make note of any interesting, niche, or poorly-documented features around Salesforce, and around tools that interact with the Salesforce platform (no proprietary code!)
+I have created this blog to make note of any interesting, niche, or poorly-documented features around Salesforce, and around tools that interact with the Salesforce platform (no proprietary code!)

 Examples:
 - DevOps with the Salesforce Platform